 Smoked linguica sausage.
 Tender, creamy white beans.
-Portuguese cabbage, sliced so thin it’s like a spider web in your bowl.
+Portuguese kale, sliced so thin it’s like a spider web in your bowl.
 This is what you do with your homemade linguica, especially if you happen to have wild boar linguica, as I did.

 I like that.
 I like the clarity of flavor you get with water, and with a stew that doesn’t have 50 ingredients in it.
 Sometimes, simple is better.